Homeless Oxfordshire - Women's Project

 Homelessness doesn’t have a postcode.
 Sadly, it’s everywhere.
 They make sure Oxfordshire is covered, working across the county in close partnership with organisations including all local authorities such as Oxford City Council.

-Each night, they accommodate 200 people.
+Each night, they accommodate up to 200 people.

-They have been supporting people across the county for 35 years; providing meals, accommodation, training and education, welfare support and helping individuals to develop basic skill to run their own homes.
+They have been supporting people across the county for over 35 years; providing meals, accommodation, training and education, welfare support and helping individuals to develop basic skill to run their own homes.

 Key functions & activities offered

 Homeless Oxfordshire are experiencing a 40% increase in women using their services.
-The women accommodated and supported have complex needs including child welfare, family and relationship breakdown, offending behaviour, historic abuse, bereavement, substance misuse, sexual exploitation, domestic violence, childhood trauma and/or self-harm and interrelating problems that contribute to women’s homelessness and presents barriers to recovery.
+The women accommodated and supported have complex needs including child welfare, family and relationship breakdown, offending behaviour, historic abuse, bereavement, substance use, sexual exploitation, domestic violence, childhood trauma and/or self-harm and interrelating problems that contribute to women’s homelessness and presents barriers to recovery.